 Step 5: Attaching Lattice Strips

 The final step is to cut and attach the 2 x 2 lattice strips as the top architectural layer above the rafters, installed so they are perpendicular to the rafters.
-The spacing and number of strips is up to you, but generally, a gap of 6 inches or so is ideal.
+The spacing and number of strips are up to you, but generally, a gap of 6 inches or so is ideal.

 - Cut 2 x 2s to length for the lattice strips.
-They can overhang the front and back rafters by up to 6 inches, if you wish.
+They can overhang the front and back rafters by up to 6 inches if you wish.